Baizhige/EEGResearchHub/README.md

 - `parse_config.py`: A class that implements a function for reading training parameters.
 - `test.py`: A function containing the model's test code.

-### Usage

-1. Data preparation: Save the source and target domain data in different folders, ensuring that all images in each folder belong to the same category.
-2. Determine hyperparameters: Set network hyperparameters in `main.py`, such as the number of iterations, learning rate, model save path, etc., then run it to train the model.
-3. After training is complete: Run `evaluate.py` to test the model.

 ## `record` Directory
 Stores training results